 As with most things, it’s what’s on the inside that counts & for me, bananas are pure gold.
 Growing up, my Mum loved banana sandwiches (I really didn’t!) & she would put bananas in smoothies, pancakes & a plethora of puddings, just to get me to eat them.
 Beautiful banana splits were piled high with vanilla ice cream, squished strawberries, a swirl of cream smothered in chocolate curls, soft fragments of fudge & a handful of the original 1970s dessert topping: hundreds & thousands!
 It took minutes to make & seconds to demolish.

-When my son was a baby, I mashed bananas with other soft fruits for an easy but healthy dessert – in fact, I would purée all kinds of foods for him when he was weaning & freeze it in small batches, so I always had a supply of mini meals for my mini me (he’s very tall now & makes me look dinky!).
+When my son was a baby, I mashed bananas with other soft fruits for an easy but healthy dessert – in fact, I would purée all kinds of foods for him when he was weaning & freeze it in small batches, so I always had a supply of mini meals for my mini me (he’s a very tall grown man now & makes me look dinky!).
 Jars were great, but it was cheaper & easier to make my own, plus I knew exactly what was in them.
 As he got older, I would blitz a banana in a blender with some Greek yoghurt, a bit of honey, a splash of milk & a few strawberries or blueberries (or both).
 Less than a minute later, smoothies for breakfast & minimal washing up (always a bonus!).

 And then came the delightful discovery of the chocolate banana loaf & it’s one my family’s favourite treats.
 Use really over-ripened bananas here – as bruised & blotchy as you can get – check out the reduced section of your local shop & if you have a few leftover, just freeze them.
 My tip is to double the mixture & make two – they tend to evaporate rapidly!
+Ready to bake it happen?
+Hands washed, aprons on & here we go!

 What you need: